koelling/amplimap/docs/advanced.rst

 amplimap approach of identifying probes based on primer sequences no longer applies.

+This means that some features of amplimap, such as the trimming of primer sequences or low quality bases and the detection of off-target capture events will not work.

 However, amplimap can still produce pileups and variant calls using your raw FASTQ or unmapped BAM (uBAM) files as input.

-To run this, create a working directory containing the ``targets.bed`` or ``targets.csv`` file as usual, as well as a ``config.yaml`` file containing at least these settings:
+To run this, create a working directory containing the ``targets.bed`` or ``targets.csv`` file as usual, as well as a ``config.yaml`` file containing at least this setting:

 ::

     general:
       use_raw_reads: true

-If you have gzipped FASTQ files without UMIs, put them in the :ref:`reads-in` directory as usual.
+Then, if you have gzipped FASTQ files without UMIs, put them in the :ref:`reads-in` directory as you normally would.

 If you have BAM files with unmapped reads, do not create a ``reads_in`` directory but instead create a subdirectory called ``unmapped_bams_in`` inside your working directory.
 Place your unmapped .bam files there (see also :ref:`unmapped-bams`).

+If you have a BAM file with reads that have already been mapped to the genome, you can put these into a directory called ``mapped_bams_in`` instead.

-If your reads have UMIs, these should be provided in the bam file as a BAM tag and the name of the corresponding tag should be given in the config file, eg.:
+If your reads have UMIs, these should be provided in the BAM file as a tag, the name of which should be given in the config file, eg.:

 ::